-The Equipment Number (EN) formula for the required anchoring equipment is based on an assumed current speed of 2.5 m/s, wind speed of 25 m/s and a scope of chain cable between 6 and 10.
-The scope of chain cable is defined as the ratio between the length of chain paid out and the waters depth.
+The Equipment Number (EN) formula for the required anchoring equipment is based on an assumed maximum current speed of 2.5 m/s, maximum wind speed of 25 m/s and a minimum scope of chain cable of 6, the scope of chain cable being the ratio between the length of chain paid out and the waters depth.
+For ships with length greater than 135 m, alternatively the required anchoring equipment can be considered applicable to a maximum current speed of 1.54 m/s, a maximum wind speed of 11 m/s and waves with maximum significant height of 2 m.

-It is assumed that under normal circumstances a ship will use only one bow anchor and chain cable at a time.
+It is assumed that under normal circumstances a ship uses only one bow anchor and chain cable at a time.